 The bill, H.B.
 No. 207, seeks to amend the Texas Penal Code to enhance the prosecution of certain criminal offenses related to sexually explicit visual material that involves depictions of children.
-Specifically, it introduces new provisions that classify visual material as including images that are created, adapted, or modified using artificial intelligence or other computer software, as well as those that are printed or reproduced on anatomically correct dolls, mannequins, or robots designed to resemble children and intended for sexual stimulation or gratification.
+Specifically, it introduces new provisions that classify visual material as illegal if it includes images of a child that are recognizable and were created, adapted, or modified using artificial intelligence or other computer software, or if such images are printed or reproduced on anatomically correct dolls, mannequins, or robots designed for sexual stimulation or gratification.

 Statutes affected: Introduced: Penal Code 43.26 (Penal Code 43)